[−] Event Information

 14. Appropriate modes of transport.
 Biking- Road bikes, mountain bikes, cruisers, three wheeled bikes are acceptable as long as they are mechanically dependable.
 Watercraft- Kayaks, stand up paddle boards (SUP), one person canoe.
 If you are unsure your mode of transport is appropriate it please contact us ahead of the event.

-15. Open Course Race: The races will not occur on an closed course, you are responsible for your own safety.
+15. Open Course Race: These races are not being held on a closed course, you are responsible for your own safety.
 Please stay to the right side of the road and always be aware of traffic and other participants around you.
 Police and volunteers will help secure major intersections.
 The race starts early so traffic should be minimal.

 [−] Team Relay